amukher3/Predicting-show-movie-category-of-Netflix-/README.md

 The final model is a feed forward neural network which works on the embedded vectors.

+Details of the commits can be found in my BitBucket repo: https://bitbucket.org/amukher3

 `Any question/queries/concerns can be addressed to: abhi0787@gmail.com amukher3@rockets.utoledo.edu`